 The root: chat/0.1@user/testing defines which is the consumer node of the graph, typically some kind of executable.
-You can provide a comma separated list of references.
+You can provide a comma separated list of references, as a string, or a yaml list (abbreviated or full as yaml items).
 All the root nodes will be in the same dependency graph, leading to conflicts if they depend on different versions of the same library, as in any other Conan command.